eembc/energyrunner/README.md

 The colors indicate which device is talking.
 Green is the IO Manager, Tan is the EMON, and Blue is the DUT.
 A lot of synchronized communcaiton is required to perform a simple handshake!

-(If you see the DUT printing random characters as soon as it is powered on--in this case `;#;;`--it is due to invalid data in the UART buffer being flushed.
-Not all hardware does this, it depends on initializaiton.
-You can simply ignore it.)

 Unlike Performance Mode, you cannot talk directly to the DUT right now because it is powered down.
 To issue a DUT command, scroll down to the EMON control panel, turn on the power, and then issue `io dut <command>`.
 The `io` prefix is necessary because you are sending the command to the IO Manager, which then passes it down to the DUT at the correct voltage.

 At this point, clicking `Run` will the first binary input to the DUT using the `db` commands (as stated above, depending on the mode) and collect a timing score.
 When it completes, an energy window will pop up at the bottom of the screen, like this:

 ![Energy viewable results](img/img-8.png)

 Each time a run completes successfully a new EMON window pops up; close them with the "x" in the upper-right corner.
 The User Console will indicate the energy and power in between the timestamps (plus a small time buffer of a few hundred microseconds to make sure we're in the middle of the run).

+If running in Benchmark mode, you will see the median score of 5 energy runs:

 ![Energy score](img/img-9.png)